AlexanderGomes/CMU-Disk-Oriented-Storage-Manager/README.md

 ### Replacer

-Implemented LKR-K, selecting pages for eviction based on their recent accesses and frequency, ensuring that only essential pages remain in the buffer pool.
+Implemented LRU-K, selecting pages for eviction based on their recent accesses and frequency, ensuring that only essential pages remain in the buffer pool.

 ### Disk Manager